 General Opinion: Zzzzzzzzz….

 Review: This film is about the start of the Zulu wars and the massacre at Isandlwana… And that’s really it.
 There is very little else that happens in the film.
 And what makes it worse is that Isandlwana is just tacked on to the last twenty minutes or so.
 AND THIS IS A TWO HOUR FILM.
 In the remaining 1:40 virtually nothing happens.
-The british invade the Zulu Nation… they cross the river at Rorkes Drift and then sit there… Then you have the bit at Isandlwana… and the end of the film.
+The British invade the Zulu Nation… They cross the river at Rorke’s Drift and then sit there… Then you have the bit at Isandlwana… And then the end of the film.

 It’s all so boring.
 Up until Isandlwana you might as well just fall asleep.
 That’s how little happens.
 Theres not even much character building or even historical detail.
 It is just Boring.
 No… Really.
 It’s boring.
 There is very little to say about this film other than the fact that it is really, really boring.

 Theres no detail in this film at all.
 Theres very little background, very little in the way of anything going on and very little in the way of a script.
 It’s like somebody just decided to film a bunch of actors running around africa in period costume.
 That’s it.